pahihu/mumps/doc/manual.md

 A bit string contains an arbitrary number of bits.
 For the bitwise operators the bit string arguments are not required to be equal in length.
 The *missing* tail parts are assumed to be zero.
+The bit string is stored in RLE encoded format.

 `$ZBITAND(bstr1,bstr2)`